Why Robot Vacuums With Lidar Mapping Revolutionize Home Cleaning?

-The DEEBOT T20 OMNI by ECOVACS is an all-in-one lidar robotic vacuum and mop.
-This model features a new-generation automatic mop lifting that can clean seamlessly between hard floors and carpets.
-The OZMO™ Turbo pressurised spinning mop offers premium scrubbing capability, and with a maximum suction power of 6,000Pa1, it offers more than 3x the strength of most standard robot vacuums .
-The robot vacuum with lidar also cleans itself with the OMNI station, and can be operated with YIKO, or other smart home devices like Google Assistant or Alexa for hands-free control.
+The DEEBOT T20 OMNI by ECOVACS is an all-in-one lidar robot vacuum and mop.
+This model features new-generation automatic mop lifting that can clean seamlessly between hard floors and carpets.
+The OZMO™ Turbo pressurized spinning mop offers premium scrubbing capability, and with a maximum suction power of 6,000Pa1, it offers more than 3x the strength of most standard robot vacuums .
+The robot vacuum with lidar also cleans itself with the all-in-one OMNI station, and can be operated with YIKO, or other smart home devices like Google Assistant or Alexa for hands-free control.

 The DEEBOT T10 PLUS is another premium robotic vacuum with lidar powered by AI.
 Other than the premium features including YIKO voice assistant, powerful suction and auto-clean station, it has an advanced AI processor to identify and avoid obstacles on the floor with AIVI 3.0 Technology.
 The on-board 960P astrophotography camerahas a wide recognition range, enabling it to identify and capture clear images of static and moving objects even in the dark.
 The new Starlight front-facing camera also allows you to view your home in real time if you need to check in on your children or pets.
 It can run up to 260 minutes on a single charge 2, and it has a built-in air refresher that leaves your home smelling fresh and clean.